Della Pietra Foundation

 How to Apply

 This foundation does not have a public application process.
-The Della Pietra Foundation makes contributions exclusively to preselected charitable organizations and does not accept unsolicited requests for funds.
+The Della Pietra Foundation makes contributions exclusively to preselected charitable organisations and does not accept unsolicited requests for funds.
 This is characteristic of private family foundations where grants are awarded through trustee discretion rather than competitive application processes.

 Grants appear to be initiated through: